 Each BSCS degree is 183 credit hours, consisting of 51 general education credits, 88 computer science credit hours, and also 44 credit hours of the concentration of choice.
 The BSCS programs are offered online and at the Colorado campuses.
 CTU is accredited by the Higher Learning Commission.
 CTU provides an affordable tuition rate; however, CTU does offer grants and scholarships to all eligible students of the BSCS program.

 Program Highlights: 183 credits, majority of credits in computer science courses, 2 engineering concentration tracks, career-oriented degree.

 7. Bemidji State University

-Courses include 15 common core credits, 21 engineering credits, and four elective credits.
-The program is a total of seventy-eight credit in length, with up to thirty-eight transfer credits accepted from an accredited institution.
-Forty upper level credits must be taken to complete the program.
-To be qualified for the program, students must have obtained an associates degree or certificate from a technical college.
+Courses include 15 common core credits, 21 engineering credits, and also four elective credits.
+This program has a total of seventy-eight credits in length, with up to thirty-eight transfer credits accepted from an accredited institution.
+Additionally, students must take forty upper-level credits must be taken to complete the program.
+To qualify for the program, students must have either an associate degree or a certificate from a technical college.
 However, you can complete some of the required technical courses at BSU.